ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 Here's an example of a record the run.cmd:

-    P:\<mark>dealer</mark> P:\dlr\Dealer-3N-over-LHO-3x-W.dlr -s=675264029 >P:\pbn\Dealer-3N-over-LHO-3x-W.pbn
+    P:\dealer P:\dlr\Dealer-3N-over-LHO-3x-W.dlr -s=675264029 >P:\pbn\Dealer-3N-over-LHO-3x-W.pbn

-<mark>dealer</mark> is the dealer.exe file which reads each .dlr file and prints corresponding a .pbn file.
-The -s= is a random number seed.
+The first P:\dealer invokes the dealer.exe with 3 parameters, 1. the file to read and 2.the seed.
+The > directs the output to the corresponding pbn file.

 If my code is the same and the seed is the same, it will produce the same hands each time it's run.
 When I want new file, I can pick a different seed.

 [CTRL-Click here to see run.cmd](<https://github.com/ADavidBailey/Practice-Bidding-Scenarios/blob/main/run.cmd>)